Shaker Square and the Shaker Schools

 Source: Google book

-Leonard Ayres directed a 1916 study on the public schools, funded by the Cleveland Foundation.
-In Rice School, its 1,000 students making it one of Cleveland's largest elementary schools, more than 70 percent of students came from homes where English wasn't the primary language.
+In 1916 the Cleveland Foundation published a study of the Cleveland public schools, directed by Leonard Ayres Ph.D.
+The table shows Rice Elementary School, whose 1,060 students made it one of Cleveland's largest, with nearly 80 percent of its students from homes where English was not the primary language.
 Bohemian (Czech) and Hungarian (Magyar) were the leading languages spoken.
 Our pages of 1910 US Census data for the western end of Shaker Village confirm this finding for the parental country of origin.

 On September 4, 1912, five days before it approved the resolution exchanging school areas with Cleveland, the Shaker Heights Board of Education met.
-Mr. John L. Cannon, a Village trustee (who was also an attorney for the Van Sweringens), reported that the tax valuation of the territory the Shaker Heights schools would be giving up to the Cleveland school district was $308,200.
-Though the Shaker Square area was farmland, there must have been developments nearby, as he also reported that the tax valuation of the area they would be receiving from the Cleveland school district was $309,790.
-Thus, neither district's tax receipts would be affected by the exchange.
-The minutes made no mention of how many students would be transferring into and out of Shaker's schools through this "swap."
+Mr. John L. Cannon, a Village trustee who was also an attorney for the Van Sweringens, reported that the tax valuation of the area the Shaker Heights schools would be giving to the Cleveland school district was $308,200.
+Though the Shaker Square area was farmland, there must have been developments nearby, as he also reported that the tax valuation of the area they would get from the Cleveland school district was $309,790.
+Thus, neither district's tax valuation would be affected by the exchange.

-- May Chapman, Principal and teacher of seventh and eighth grades, $1,000: :
+- May Chapman, Principal, teacher of grades seven and eight, $1,000

-- Mary A. Litzel, teacher of fifth and sixth grades, $700
+- Mary A. Litzel, teacher of grades five and six, $700

-- Suzie V. Sweeney, teacher of third and fourth grades, $750
+- Suzie V. Sweeney, teacher of grades three and four, $750

-- Nellie Holt, teacher of first and second grades, $850
+- Nellie Holt, teacher of grades one and two, $850

 It was moved by Mr. Evans and seconded by Dr. Wasser,